Lloyd practices in all areas of commercial law and has particular expertise in banking and financial services litigation.

 Recent issues Lloyd has addressed include:

-- What are the duties upon IFAs when advising upon Defined Benefit Pension Transfers?
+- The duties upon IFAs when advising upon Defined Benefit Pension Transfers.

-- Can a SIPP provider be liable for allowing an IFA to invest funds in an Unregulated Collective Investment Scheme?
+- Whether SIPP providers were liable for allowing an IFA to invest funds in an Unregulated Collective Investment Scheme.

-- Are limitation periods for claims to the Pensions Ombudsman the same as those before the courts?
+- The limitation periods for claims to the Pensions Ombudsman.

-- When did limitation begin to run for pursuing a negligence claim against solicitors for allowing a claim to be struck out for want of prosecution?
+- The limitation period for negligence claims against solicitors for allowing a claim to be struck out for want of prosecution.

-- Should the Financial Services Compensation Scheme construe a trust deed subject to foreign law as though the foreign law applies or according to the English law position?
+- Whether the Financial Services Compensation Scheme should construe a trust deed subject to foreign law as though the foreign law applies or according to the English law position.

-- Did the fact that a solicitor advised a person (without formal retainer) of a limitation period mean they had a duty to remind the person of the limitation period 2 years later prior to expiry?
+- Whether a solicitor who advised a client (without formal retainer) of a limitation period had a duty to remind the person of the pending expiry of that limitation period 2 years later.

-- Was a Citizens Advice Bureau liable to its client for failure to issue an employment claim within the limitation period?
+- Whether a Citizens Advice Bureau was liable to its client for failure to issue an employment claim within the limitation period.

-- How long is the limitation period for claims that include personal injury as a head of loss?
+- The limitation period for claims that include personal injury as a head of loss.